 We have to choose really carefully.
 Surround yourself with people that have a moral ethos.
 Your company has a culture.
 That trickles down from the top executives down to the least skilled workers.
 So, we have to think about how we are modelling our behavior as a founder.

-As far as the funders are concerned, you should be very careful because the funders are your partners.
-Hence, your funders must also have a similar moral compass.
+As far as the investors are concerned, you should be very careful because they are your partners.
+Hence, they must also have a similar moral compass.
 Otherwise, there is going to be a huge conflict.

 Another aspect that can be brought into analogy is timing.
 There are many studies that show that you can have the best team and ideas but if your timing or technology is a little bit advanced for the infrastructure, it is not going to be sustainable.
 You have to be constantly looking at the trends.
 For instance, who would have realized 3 months ago that the entire world would be going into COVID-19 crisis.